ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/concepts/permission-delegation.md

 {% partial file="../../_snippets/_delegating-account-permissions-disclaimer.md" /%}

 XRPL accounts can delegate both transaction permissions and granular permissions to other accounts, enhancing flexibility and enabling use cases such as implementing role-based access control.
-This delegation is managed using the [DelegateSet][] transaction.
+This delegation is managed using the [`DelegateSet`](../reference/delegate-set/) transaction.

 ## Assigning Permissions

-You can assign permissions to another account by submitting an `DelegateSet` transaction.
+You can assign permissions to another account by submitting a `DelegateSet` transaction.

 ```json
 tx_json = {